Sienci-Labs/Resources/longmill/advanced/lm-grbl-firmware.md

 ![](/_images/_longmill/_advanced/_8_GRBL/lm_grbl_p9_grblUpload.png){.aligncenter .size-medium}

 Before hitting the "Upload" button, another step here is to prepare the grbl library.
-This is done by clicking on "Sketch" in the menu, then: *Include Library &gt; Add .ZIP library*.
+This is done by clicking on "Sketch" in the menu, then: *Include Library ➜ Add .ZIP library*.

 ![](/_images/_longmill/_advanced/_8_GRBL/lm_grbl_p10_AddZipLib.png){.aligncenter .size-medium}